jdilla342/landbay/README.md

 ### Usage
 Clone the repository or download the script file case_plot.py.

-Ensure that Python 3.x is installed on your system.
+Ensure that Python 3.8 or later is installed on your system.

 Install the required dependencies by running the following command: